Daniel H. Wilson: Alpha

+The book Hole in the Sky was released in October 2025 and has already been optioned by Netflix via Aggregate Films for a feature film.

 Television host

 Wilson hosted a series on the History Channel entitled The Works, which debuted on July 10, 2008.
 Ten episodes of The Works aired, in which Wilson explained the hidden workings of everyday items, including Sneakers, Guns, Beer, Garbage, Robots, Skydiving, Power Tools, Steel, Motorcycles, and Tattoos.
 He has also appeared as himself in Modern Marvels and Countdown to Doomsday.